On Feldman-Katok metric and entropy formulae: entropy formulas for Feldman-Katok metric

 When studying the Sarnak conjecture, the authors in \cite{adv} considered the measure complexity of a system in the mean metric.
-The advantage to use mean metric is that it is an isomorphic invariant (see Proposition 2.2 therein for details).
-We explain this still valid for Feldman-Katok metric.
+The advantage to use mean metric is that it is an isomorphism invariant (see Proposition 2.2 therein for details).
+We explain this is still valid for Feldman-Katok metric.

 Let $U(n):\mathbb{N}\rightarrow [1,+\infty)$ be an increasing sequence with $\lim_{n\rightarrow +\infty} U(n)=+\infty$.
 We say that the {\it measure FK-complexity of $(X,d,T,\mu)$ is weaker than $U(n)$} if for any $\epsilon>0$.
 Following the idea of \cite[Proposition 2.2]{adv}, we can prove the following proposition.
 The proof is moved to Appendix.